November 1, 2018 • Travel Ideas

-We have four liveaboard expeditions in Raja Ampat, Indonesia scheduled across multiple departure dates:
+We have three liveaboard expeditions in Raja Ampat, Indonesia scheduled across multiple departure dates:

-In addition, we are leading more and more special liveaboard expeditions to nearby areas of the Coral Triangle that contain equally high marine species diversity and offer comparable, if not better, snorkeling, diving, and wildlife viewing than Raja Ampat!
+In addition, we are leading more and more special liveaboard expeditions to nearby areas of the Coral Triangle that contain equally high marine species diversity and offer comparable snorkeling, diving, and wildlife viewing to Raja Ampat.
 Current offerings include:

 Diverse, shallow reefs like this lead to some of the world’s best snorkeling in Raja Ampat. © Pete Oxford